 You have to try this Crockpot Pizza recipe!
-It’s a slow-cooked, crispy deep-dish pizza that’s absolutely amazing.
-What could be easier than crispy pizza in your slow cooker!
+It's a slow-cooked, crispy deep-dish pizza that's absolutely amazing.
+What could be easier on busy days than crispy pizza in your slow cooker!

-Slow-cooker Pizza is an excellent recipe to make on game day, too, since it’s literally set it and forget it.
-We love this recipe and these 3-Ingredient Crockpot Meatballs and this Crockpot Casserole when having people over to watch the game.
+Slow-cooker Deep Dish Pizza (often called Chicago style) is an excellent recipe to make on game day, too, since it's literally set it and forget it.
+We love this recipe, these 3-Ingredient Crockpot Meatballs, and this Crockpot Casserole when having people over to watch the game.

 Can You Make Pizza in a Slow Cooker?

-You may be asking yourself “can you really cook the dough in your crockpot”?
+You may be asking yourself, "can you cook the dough in your crockpot"?
 We were skeptical at first, but it totally works!

-The crust comes out golden and crispy, just the way it should be.
+The crust comes out golden and crispy, just as it should.
 So yes, you totally can make Pizza in a crockpot!
+It also saves energy and keeps your house cool!

 Our family gives this recipe rave reviews.
 It's even good leftover for lunch the next day; however, that's probably unlikely!